 How Anyshift ships this as a managed capability

-The honest annoyance from our side is the severity ranker.
-It's conservative by default, so the on-call sees more medium-severity events than is comfortable in week one.
-We expose a dial as the stop-gap.
-What's in flight is a per-tenant default that learns from the on-call's first-week dismissals so the noise drops on its own by week four.
-Until that ships, customers tune the ranker by hand, and we say so up front.
+The honest annoyance is the severity ranker.
+Conservative by default.
+So the on-call sees more medium-severity events in week one than is comfortable.
+We expose a dial.
+The fix in flight learns from the on-call's first-week dismissals to drop noise by week four.
+Customers tune by hand until that ships.